amitesh786/demo-k8c-components/README.md

-# Demo Project: Deploying MongoDB and Mongo Express on Kubernetes
+# Deploying MongoDB and Mongo Express on Kubernetes

 This project demonstrates how to deploy a MongoDB database along with Mongo Express, a web-based MongoDB admin interface, in a Kubernetes environment.
 It covers essential Kubernetes concepts including Pods, Services, Secrets, Deployments, and ConfigMaps.